aetheon/js-utils-amd/README.md

 });

+/// In Browser context will point to src/js-client/ modules
-/// load specific module.
-On Browser context or server context require('js-utils/?', function(){
+/// In Server context will point to src/js-node/ modules require('js-utils/?', function(){

 });